gSchool/TTP-EXCEL-CONTENT/excel-lessons/index-match.md

 **Exercise: use INDEX and MATCH to fetch data from other tables (25 min)**

 **Notes:**

 * Work in pairs.
-* Continue using the spreadsheet that you created in the last challenge.
+* Continue using the spreadsheet that you created in the previous challenge.
 * Refer to the [TCP-H data Schema diagram](https://drive.google.com/file/d/150VWoQ2ZmqrOr2VZsA-EMtX9VJWDiXDI/view?usp=sharing) to determine connections between the tables.

 **Instructions:**

-1. Use INDEX and MATCH to add the country and region of the customer to each row of the orders table.
+1. Use `INDEX` and `MATCH` to add the country and region of the customer to each row of the orders table.
-2. Submit a GitHub link to this spreadsheet in the box below.
+2. Submit a GitHub link to the spreadsheet in the box below.

 ##### !end-question

 ##### !placeholder

-Paste your link here:
+Paste your GitHub link here:

 ##### !end-placeholder

 ### !end-challenge

 ## Solutions
-* Example solutions to the exercises in this lesson are available in [this spreadsheet](https://drive.google.com/uc?export=download&id=123ydMxjJGwsYcDa395pFoSH7Q4QLlHHt).
+* Example solutions to the exercises in this lesson are available in [this](https://drive.google.com/uc?export=download&id=123ydMxjJGwsYcDa395pFoSH7Q4QLlHHt) spreadsheet.
 These are intended for use after the exercises are completed.

-### Resources